-Every company/industry is faced with a challenge to comply with General Data Protection Regulation with stringent data protection rules.
+Every company/industry is facing challenges to comply with General Data Protection Regulation with stringent data protection rules.
 According to a national practice director for security in the Cloud and Data Center Transformation division of insight, Jason Rader.
 “No one knows what the next law will be or whether it will be a state, federal or even global one, but it seems inevitable that new regulations are coming.”

-Before GDPR was enacted in Europe, US Federal Government had promulgated a national-leveldata privacy regulations same as GDPR.
+Before GDPR enactment in Europe, US Federal Government had promulgated a national-leveldata privacy regulations same as GDPR.
 New regulations are bringing new requirements with the passage of time.
 As a best practice, businesses ought to build on the GDPR to meet compliance deadlines.

 For better outcomes companies are taking initiatives to comply with emerging regulations and to generate new approaches to data protection and compliance.